Programme des activités

 The Global Emission Modeling System (GEMS) with highly resolved source informationShuTaoPeking UniversityChina

-Emission trajectories Through 2050: Integrating NDC 2025 Mitigation Measures Ignacio LeivaBarrosUniversidad de ChileChile
+Emission trajectories Through 2050: Integrating NDC 2025 Mitigation Measures Ignacio LeivaUniversidad de ChileChile

 Do Anthropogenic Terpenoids matter in Atmospheric Chemistry ?
 Lessons from the DATAbASE project AgnesBorbonLaMP/OPGC/UCA/CNRSFrance